 Both of these activities happen at the same time.
 These exact same outcome activities occur with:

 - Additional updates to SMS bureaucracy.

-Changes will be documented and accounted for in the process of safety risk management, and processed with SA activities.
+Changes will be analyzed, documented, and accounted for in the process of safety risk management, and monitored with SA activities.

 It’s critical to understand that MOC is an SRM activity that bridges the gap between SA and SRM because:

-- Organize separation of concerns, such as accounting for the change (SRM) and processing the change (SA);
+- Organize separation of concerns, such as accounting for the change (SRM) and monitoring the change (SA);

 - Have better organization of change management; and

 - Be better able to defend and express change management operations to an auditor.

 The third bullet point is especially important.
 Regardless of the quality of your change management, if an auditor detects any discrepancies, if you can’t quite “remember” why a choice was made, or if you can’t clearly explain your MOC process and how the parts relate to SA and SRM, you can count on a finding.